Gateway tunnelling setup

 - Add

-8008:8008to allow attaching the debugger from the IDE - Optionally, set the manager to be built from context
+8008:8008to allow attaching the debugger from the IDE (if not running in an IDE) - Optionally, set the manager to be built from context

 ./manager/build/install/manager, so that code changes are reflected during Docker image rebuild (after running./gradlew clean installDist) - Add